 What is COHE?

-The Center of Occupational Health & Education (COHE) Community of Eastern Washington is a public-private partnership between the Washington State Department of Labor & Industries (L&I) and Providence St. Luke's Rehabilitation Medical Center in Spokane, WA.
+The Center of Occupational Health & Education (COHE) Community with Providence is a public-private partnership between the Washington State Department of Labor & Industries (L&I) and Providence St. Luke's Rehabilitation Medical Center in Spokane, WA.
 COHE is a joint venture unlike any in the nation and the results are impressive, far exceeding expectations for patient outcomes – including cost savings and satisfaction by providers, patients and employers.

 How COHE works